Home > Personal Loans > Wisr Personal Loan Review

 When it comes to personal loans, banks generally offer them at higher interest rates than non-bank lenders.
 These lenders aren’t required to increase the cost of their products to cover the cost of significant branch overheads or maximise profits to pass onto a variety of shareholders.
 However, both banks and smaller private lenders have robust online systems which usually make it simple and fast to apply.

-Not really – personal loans are designed to be flexible and are to be used for a wide variety of purposes.
+Personal loans are designed to be flexible and are to be used for a wide variety of purposes.
 For instance, you may use one to help you fund your wedding, pay for your flights and accommodation for a trip interstate or overseas or even something as simple as consolidating existing high-interest debts.
+However, you won't be approved for your loan if you intend to use it for gambling purposes, for example.

 No – when you compare with Savvy, you’ll gain access to a range of online lenders who can approve your application no matter where you live.
 You can find a lender and loan to suit your needs regardless of the location of your home.